 Myths and Memories: Histories of Russia's Second World War

 This module introduces you to the construction of national and collective memory of the Second World War in Soviet and Russian culture and society.
-You’ll focus on contemporary and subsequent artistic and social responses to the experience of war, but also look at individual acts of remembering (diaries, reports, letters) in the context of a wider cultural memory.
+You’ll focus on contemporary and subsequent artistic and social responses to the experience of war, but also look at individual acts of remembering diaries, reports and letters in the context of a wider cultural memory.
 The module is conducted in English and you’ll spend around three hours per week in lectures and seminars.

 Serbian/Croatian for Linguists